Carreau/phd-dissertation/parts/part4.rst

 Formation of the actin network on doublets are done as in :cite:`Carvalho2013a`.
-Actin filament  stabilized by phalloidin with biotinilated monomers are liked to the PEG-Biotin lipid of the membrane through streptavidine present in solution.
+Actin filament  stabilized by phalloidin with biotinylated monomers are linked to the PEG-Biotin lipid of the membrane through streptavidin present in solution (:num:`Fig #fig1b`).
 The presence of streptavidin also cross links the filament.
-Such network has already been characterized in ;cite:`Carvalho2013a`.
-Note that actin monomers being added after the formation of liposome, the interface between the two liposomes that compose the doublets are free of actin.
+Such network has already been characterized in :cite:`Carvalho2013a`.
+Note that actin monomers being added after the formation of liposome, the interface between the two liposomes that compose the doublets are free of actin (:num:`Fig #fig1c`, :num:`#fds`).
 As the actin added is fluorescent, this can be checked by epifluorescence as the interface appears dark compared to the rest of the doublet.

+.. scheme equilibrium tension contact angle.

 .. _fds:
 .. figure:: /figs/doublets-schema.png